raboczi/cornerstone/README.md

 ## Building

-This software is known to work on MacOS 10.15 "Catalina", but theoretically should run anywhere JDK 8 can.
+This software is known to work on MacOS 10.15 "Catalina" and Raspbian 4.19.
+Theoretically it should run anywhere JDK 8+ can.

 1. Ensure that the following software is present:
-  - Java Development Kit 8
+  - Java Development Kit 8 or later
   - Apache Maven 3

 2. Obtain the source code, e.g. via `git clone https://github.com/raboczi/cornerstone.git`